Licensed Therapist · Telehealth · CO · ID · SC

-Most therapists treat one thing at a time.
-But your OCD affects how you eat.
+Your OCD affects how you eat.
 Your ADHD affects your relationship.
-Your eating disorder has a compulsive quality that looks like OCD to anyone paying close attention.
+Your eating disorder has a compulsive quality that anyone paying close attention would recognize as OCD-adjacent.

 When those pieces aren't treated together, nothing fully resolves.
 That's not a failure of effort.
 It's a failure of the care model.